 Get Yourself Comfortable—Really Comfortable

 Sex is no fun when you’re not relaxed.
 If you’re constantly second-guessing yourself, it can be really nerve-wracking and unpleasant for everyone involved.
 So, getting comfortable—with your body, with your partner if you have one, but also overall physically and emotionally—is incredibly important.
 For some people, familiar scents help a lot.
 Try lighting candles or if you consume cannabis with THC, try that.
 Bonus: Cannabis is known to increase sexual desire.
-But even if you don’t like the effects of THC, CBD products like Lily CBD tincture or BEBOE’s CBD Calming Vaporizer have a strong anti-anxiety effect that can work for some.
+But even if you don’t like the effects of THC, CBD products like Prismatic Plants Good Day Tincture or Bloom Farms CBD Mini Vape have a strong anti-stress effect that can work for some.
 Sex is supposed to be fun and comfortable, not stressful.

 Get Comfortable With Your Sexuality—Including Talking About It